top of page

 Activities should be person-centered and adapted to meet individual needs.

-✔️ Early Stage Dementia: Encourage decision-making and social activities like trivia games or storytelling.
+✔️ Early Stage Dementia: Engaging Activities for Early-Stage Dementia - Encourage decision-making and social activities like trivia games or storytelling.

 ✔️ Mid-Stage Dementia: Focus on structured, hands-on activities like crafts, simple word games, and sensory-based tasks.